engasifrahman/design_patterns_php/src/Creational/FactoryMethod/README.md

 > **"The Subclass Director of Object Creation"** 🎬
 >
-> The **Factory Method** pattern defines an interface for creating an object in a superclass, but allows subclasses to alter the type of objects that will be created.
+> The **Factory Method** pattern defines an interface (or abstract method) for creating an object in a superclass, but allows subclasses to decide which specific class to instantiate.

 ## 🎯 Overall Concept